Join the 1% Excel users who know how to use the most powerful features in Excel.

 In this lesson we will create an analysis that will display the number of employees by age groupings and gender.
 The groupings will show the number of employees by ages such as 20 to 30, 30 to 40 and so on.

 In this lesson we will analyze the number of employees according to salary groupings.
 For example how many employees earn a salary between 20K and 30K, 30K to 40K and so on.

 In this lesson we will add slicers to the dashboard.
 The slicers will allow us to filter the dashboard by department, gender and marital status.

 Click on the View Resources button to access and download the completed dashboard.

 Thank you for completing the Interactive Dashboard course.
 We look forward to having you on other Excel Business Intelligence courses as you develop your skills, capabilities and techniques.

-Ian has been training learners on these powerful technologies for a number of years making it easy for the business user to easily create management reports, develop interactive dashboards and generate new insight and intelligence from business data.
+Ian has been training learners on these powerful technologies for over 10 years making it easy for business users to easily create management reports, develop interactive dashboards and generate new insight and intelligence from business data.

-Ian has over 10 years of Management Consulting experience and he brings this knowledge and skills to his training course showing Excel users how to easily create sophisticated management reports, perform data analysis and create amazing interactive dashboards without using any complex programming or specialized tools.
+Ian has over 10 years of Management Consulting experience and he brings this knowledge and skills to his training course showing Excel and Google Data Studio users how to easily create sophisticated management reports, perform data analysis and create amazing interactive dashboards without using any complex programming or specialized tools.